 The same is true if you divide both sides by 1000 m

 Take the 3 kilometer example above.
-The kilometer unit is cancelled out leaving only meters on both sides of the equation.
+The kilometer unit is canceled out leaving only meters on both sides of the equation.

 Occasionally it will be necessary to perform multiple conversions in a row to get the units you need on a measurement.
 Since all you are doing is multiplying the base measurement by 1, you can perform all of the conversions as one long chain of conversion factors.
 This method is known as the “Ladder Method”.
 Each conversion step is another run of a ladder to cancel out the undesired units.